Getting to Blue Cave in Croatia | Complete guide

 • Most tours are full-day trips that include other islands like Hvar, Vis, and Stiniva Cove.

+• Travel time by speedboat is around 1.5 to 2 hours each way.
 Tours usually depart early in the morning to catch the cave’s blue light at its peak.

 • You’ll cruise across open Adriatic waters, often stopping for swimming and sightseeing.